sftcd/tlspad/README.md

 This is a side project related to my
 [openssl ESNI fork](https://github.com/sftcd/openssl/blob/master/esnistuff/design.md)

-To start with, I need some idea of what packets sizes are used in the wild, so initial work relates to a [measurement script](dumper.sh) to capture some packets.
+To start with, I need some idea of what packet sizes are used in the wild, so initial work relates to a [measurement script](dumper.sh) to capture some packets.
 Once I have some of those, I'll figure out how I want to analyse the pcap files.

+Note: we won't decrypt or MitM any TLS sessions for this.